 the \textbf{Sep} rule separates it into

 using a fresh predicate symbol $P$.
 Yet neither \textbf{SepDeQ} nor \textbf{SepIndeQ} is applicable to~$Q$ as $Q$ is an \emph{indecomposable chained-only query clause}.

 Though the \textbf{Sep} rule is stronger and more general than the \textbf{SepDeQ} and \textbf{SepIndeQ} rules, our separation rules provide a \emph{clear view} of how a query clause is separated in a \emph{goal-oriented} way.
 Consider the \textbf{SepIndeQ} rule.
-Each application of the \textbf{SepIndeQ} rule removes a surface literal and the subclause it guards, viz.~$C \lor \lnot A(\overline x, \overline y)$, from the premise $C \lor \lnot A(\overline x, \overline y) \lor D$.
+Each application of the \textbf{SepIndeQ} rule removes a surface literal and the subclause it guards, viz., $C \lor \lnot A(\overline x, \overline y)$, from the premise $C \lor \lnot A(\overline x, \overline y) \lor D$.
 On the other hand, the application of the \textbf{Sep} rule to query clauses is complicated and difficult to analyse.
-Most importantly, applying the \textbf{Sep} rule to query clauses can derive conclusions that do not belong to the \textsf{LGQ} clausal class, making the conclusions difficult to tackle.
-For example, applying the \textbf{Sep} rule to the above query clause $Q$ guarantees deriving a non-\textsf{LGQ} clause modulo the polarity of the $P$ literal, in particular $\lnot A(z,x_1) \lor \lnot A(x_1,x_2) \lor \lnot A(x_2,x_3) \lor \lnot A(x_3,z) \lor P(z)$ is not an \textsf{LGQ} clause.
+Most importantly, applying the \textbf{Sep} rule to query clauses can derive conclusions that do not belong to the \textsf{LGQ} clausal class, making the conclusions difficult to handle.
+For example, applying the \textbf{Sep} rule to the above query clause $Q$ guarantees deriving a non-\textsf{LGQ} clause $\lnot A(z,x_1) \lor \lnot A(x_1,x_2) \lor \lnot A(x_2,x_3) \lor \lnot A(x_3,z) \lor P(z)$.